The Best Adrenal Belly Fat Diet: How To Lose That Stubborn Adrenal Belly

 The adrenal belly is common in women.
 Adrenal belly fat appears as a “ponch” right below the natural waist.
 It’s often referred to as a “spare tire” or a “muffin top.”

-Even if you feel like you’re doing everything right: you’re exercising, you’re making healthy food choices, etc. but that “muffin top” still won’t go away, you’re not alone.
+Even if you feel like you’re doing everything right — you’re exercising, you’re making healthy food choices, you’re drinking adequate water — but that “muffin top” still won’t go away, you’re not alone.

 Bottom line: if you’re not lowering your cortisol levels, it likely won’t get any easier to get your jeans buttoned up.